Overview

 NIH Research Highlight

 The Eunice Kennedy Shriver National Institute of Child Health and Human Development (NICHD) supports a broad spectrum of research on PCOS.
 Researchers at NICHD are working to understand the genetic causes and pathophysiological mechanisms of this condition and to evaluate potential new treatments.
-In addition, NICHD-supported studies are looking at precursors and predictors of PCOS in adolescents to develop early detection methods.2
+In addition, NICHD-supported studies are looking at precursors and predictors of PCOS in adolescents to develop early detection methods.5

 References

-2. NICHD PCOS research information.
+- NICHD PCOS research information.
 Eunice Kennedy Shriver National Institute of Child Health and Human Development.
 Updated August 21, 2024.
-Accessed December 12, 2024. https://www.nichd.nih.gov/health/topics/pcos/researchinfo
+Accessed October 2, 2025. https://www.nichd.nih.gov/health/topics/pcos/researchinfo